DuckDivers/list-backorders-for-woocommerce/assets/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+A Wordpress Plugin to List Backordered Orders to keep track of them in WooCommerce

-This plugin will add an admin menu item to the WooCommerce Admin Item to "List Backorders" for easy viewing.
+This plugin will add an admin menu item to the WooCommerce Admin Item to "List Backorders" for easy viewing of orders and order-items that are backordered.

 == Description ==